Color Theory for Outfits: Expert Style Guide 2026

 Tertiary Colors

-5 Color Schemes That Always Work
+5 Color Harmony Schemes That Always Work

 1. Complementary Colors

 Colors opposite each other on the wheel: red/green, blue/orange, yellow/purple.
 These create high contrast and visual energy.
+Use them when you want to make a bold statement.

 Fashion example: A navy blazer with burnt orange accessories, or a burgundy dress with sage green heels.